 I have a full post outlining what to look for and what to avoid when picking a detergent for your cloth diapers right here:

 You’ll notice it’s short.
-That’s because if you’re using the right amount, based on actual science and measuring things, you don’t need a bunch of silly “rules” to try and explain away the wash problems you’re getting; but I digress.
+That’s because if you’re using the right amount, based on the actual science and measuring things, you don’t need a bunch of silly “rules” to try and explain away the wash problems you’re getting; but I digress.

 What Soaps/Detergents To Never Use